Does the IPCC report change anything?

 What we’ve learned from the report

-The updated analysis leaves no doubt in the scale of the threat ahead.
+More tellingly, buried in scientific authors’ tendencies for dry and precise language, the updated analysis leaves no doubt in the scale of the threat ahead.
 The IPCC has helpfully underlined the consequences of inaction.
-More physical damage is unavoidable; in any of the scenarios it paints, temperatures will rise 1.5°C in the 2030s.
+More physical damage is unavoidable; in any of the scenarios it paints, temperatures will rise to 1.5C in the 2030s.

 What this means